St. Louis Park – Louisiana, Library and Gorham Avenues

 - If you contact CenterPoint Energy for any questions, please reference the project’s name or number 97100674.

-Beginning in early August and lasting into fall 2021, CenterPoint Energy’s authorized contractors will work in St. Louis Park along the following streets:
+Beginning in late August and lasting into fall 2021, CenterPoint Energy’s authorized contractors will work in St. Louis Park along the following streets:

 What will CenterPoint Energy do?

 - Louisiana Avenue S. from 31st Street W. to Gorham Avenue